zeke/devcenter-scraper/content/md/quickstart.md

 ## Step 1: Sign up

-[Sign up](https://api.heroku.com/signup/devcenter) for a Heroku account, if you don't already have one.
+[Sign up](https://signup.heroku.com/signup/dc) for a Heroku account, if you don't already have one.

 ## Step 2: Install the Heroku Toolbelt

-Install the [Heroku Toolbelt](https://toolbelt.heroku.com/) for your development operating system.
+<a class="toolbelt" href="https://toolbelt.heroku.com/">Install the Heroku Toolbelt</a>

 The toolbelt contains the [Heroku client](http://devcenter.heroku.com/categories/command-line), a command-line tool for creating and managing Heroku apps; Foreman, an easy option for running your apps locally; and Git, the revision control system needed for deploying applications to Heroku.